-Besides helping the University, through the grants financed from subscriptions, members enjoy a full programme of events.
+Besides helping the University, through the grants financed from subscriptions, members enjoy a programme of events.
 Twice-yearly talks from eminent members of the University are acompanied by tea at which members have time to meet old friends and make new acquaintances.
 At our Yearly Meeting in June members are invited to visit areas in the University not usually accessible to the general public.
 In addition we arrange trips to external venues with University of Reading connections.
 [Please note that sadly during much of 2020 and 2021 we have been unable to run an extensive programme due to Covid restrictions].

-Members receive: the eConnected magazine for alumni and Friends and all the generous benefits available to alumni such as discounts on hotels, car rental and University Library and Sports Centre membership.
+Members receive: the eConnected magazine for alumni and Friends and all the generous benefits available to alumni such as discounts on University Library and Sports Centre membership.

 Membership, open to anyone, is by subscription of £20 p.a. for individuals, £30 for couples living at the same address, although we welcome larger subscriptions from those who feel able to contribute.
-New members are always welcome. please contact Mrs Brenda Morris, Membership Secretary, The Friends of The University, c/o CSEO, Blandford Lodge 1st Floor, PO Box 201, Whiteknights, Reading RG6 6AH, tel 0740128717, e-mail firstname.lastname@example.org
+New members are always welcome.
+If you would like to know more please e-mail firstname.lastname@example.org

 The Friends of the University of Reading